minhwanoh/SimExm/README.md

 ##Data

+I'm working on getting better ground truth data.
+In the mean time I use a dataset from the Janelia group, whichnunfortuntaly seems to contain erros in annotation.
 The data can be downloaded from : emdata.janelia.org.
 The following command, downloads labeled images from slice 2000 to 4000:

 `for i  in {2000..4000}